Complexity and Complex Systems From Life on Earth to the Universe

-Dealing with complexity is an integral part of our lives, even if we do not realise it.
+Dealing with complexity is integral to our lives, even if we do not realise it.

 An organisation can be modelled as a complex system from megacorporations’ scale down to the smallest teams.
 The architecture of software solutions can be equally complicated, and megaprojects and implementations are certainly involved.